ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    as the register number, B is used as the byte displacement, and
 >    AS is used as the address space identifier.
 >
->    The DWARF expression is ill-formed if AS is not one of the values
+>    The address identifier value AS must be one of the values defined
->    defined by the target architecture.
-Target architectures are
+>    by the architecture's ABI.

->    encouraged to define DW_ASPACE_* constants for their address
+>    *Target architectures are encouraged to
->    spaces.
+>    define DW_ASPACE_\* constants for their address spaces.*

 In section 3.13 rename `DW_OP_xderef*` to `DW_OP_aspace_deref*` and
 note that `DW_OP_xderef*` is still available as an alias.